BranTregare/CS50-CPP26/PS1/credit/README.md

 - No runtime length checks are needed inside the Luhn logic.
 - The compiler enforces structural constraints before the program is built.
 - It demonstrates a fail-fast and safe-by-construction design.

-How to Teach This

-This is a great moment to explain:

-- The power of `constexpr` for enforcing correctness.
-- That the compiler isn’t just for translation — it can also act as a verifier.
-- Why defining limits as part of types and compile-time logic improves program safety.

-Optional: Make the Failure Explicit

-You can define a helper for visibility:

-    constexpr void assert_valid_input_size(std::uint64_t number) {
-        static_assert(num_digits(number) <= MAX_DIGITS, "Card number too long for digit buffer");
-    }

-And use it in your test file like this:

-    // assert_valid_input_size(41111111111111112222ULL); // Compile-time error

-This makes it clear why the program won’t compile, rather than just triggering an error deep inside the digit buffer logic.

 ---

 ## 📁 Project Layout